LBJ-Wade/LSSEFT/README.md

 # How to install and use *LSSEFT*

+*LSSEFT* will build and run on Linux or macOS.
+Windows is not currently a supported platform.

-To obtain the source code, either clone this repository or download a release as a tar archive.
+To obtain the source code, either clone this repository or download a tar archive for the most recent release.
 The build process is managed by [CMake](https://cmake.org) and requires at least version 3.0.
-It is easiest to build in a separate directory.
-The name doesn't matter, and `build` is as good as any other.
+It is easiest to build in a separate directory; the name doesn't matter, and `build` is as good as any other.
 Create this directory at the top level, change into it, and then run `cmake` specifying that you wish to build with the `Release` configuration: